willymcallister/willymcallister.github.io/_articles/electric-field.md

 The force acts along the line between the two charges, as indicated by the $\hat{r_i}$ symbol (pronounced "r-hat"). $\hat{r_i}$ is a vector with magnitude $1$ that points from $q$ to $q_i$.
 It tells you which way the force vector points.

-Do not get hung up on which way $\hat r$ points, toward $q$ or toward $q_i$.
+Do not get hung up on which way $\hat r_i$ points, toward $q$ or toward $q_i$.
 It is so easy to mess up this vector notation that we always figure out direction in our head, separate from the calculation of magnitude.

 ## Electric field defined

-To find the force on $q$ with Coulomb's Law you need to know three things: the distance to $q_i$, the value of $q_i$, and the value of $q$.
+To find the force on $q$ you need to know three things: the value of $q$, the value of $q_i$, and the distance between them.
 Suppose, just for convenience, we assume $q = 1$.
 Then we would just have to know two things to find the force: $q_i$ and the distance.
 This is how electric field is defined.
 One charge is assigned to be a "test charge" with a value $q = 1$.
 The electric field tells you the force on the test charge caused by the other charge, $q_i$.

-If your $q$ happens to be $1$, the electric field tells you the force on $q$.
-If $q$ is a different value, you find the force by multiplying the electric field by $q$,
+If $q$ happens to be $1$, the electric field tells you the force on $q$.
+If $q$ is a different value, find the force by multiplying the electric field by $q$,

 $\vec F = q \,\vec E$

-Another way to say the same thing is the electric field is the "normalized" electric force, or force per coulomb,
+Another way to say the same thing is the electric field is the "normalized" electric force, or the force per coulomb,

 $\vec E = \dfrac{\vec F}{q}$

 From this equation you can see the dimensions of electric field are newtons/coulomb.
-This definition of electric field works for any number of charges $q_i$, in any shape.
+This definition of electric field works for any number of charges $q_i$, in any arrangement.

 ## Electric field near an isolated point charge